rafaellevissa/google-search/README.md

 docker-compose up -d
 ```

+2. Create a `.env` file in the project's root directory with the necessary variables.
+An example can be found in the `.env.example` file.

 This will start the application, and you can access it through the browser at [http://localhost:3000](http://localhost:3000).

 ## Additional Notes